Rad6/Apriori-Algorithm-Impl./README.md

 ## Implementation of Apriori Algorithm
 Apriori is an algorithm for frequent item-set mining and association rule learning over relational databases.
-In this project we are given a grocery store dataset which includes items that are bought together.
-We are about to do an exploratory data analysis first, and then implement the apriori algorithm in order to find frequent individual items in the dataset.
+In this project we are given a grocery store dataset which includes items that were bought together.
+We are about to perform an exploratory data analysis first, and then implement the apriori algorithm in order to find frequent individual items in the dataset.